GerardGascon/gerardgascon.github.io/_talks/2023-08-28-The-art-of-programming-the-invisible-magic-behind-video-games.md

 ---
+emoji: 🧙
-title: "🧙 The art of programming: the invisible magic behind video games"
+title: "The art of programming: the invisible magic behind video games"
 image: art_of_programming.png
 release: 2023
 place: A l’estiu, recerca’t!